heroiclabs/nakama-docs/docs/nakama/client-libraries/godot-client-guide.md

 ```

 You can add this script as an autoload via `Project -> Project Settings -> AutoLoad` and access the client from other scripts via `MyClient.client`.
 A similar approach might be used for sockets.

-A collection of other code examples is available <a href="https://github.com/heroiclabs/nakama-godot/tree/master/snippets" target="\_blank">here</a>.